Lobesitdoll/mdncomp/README.md

 Install
 -------
+NOTE: There is currently release version (1.x.x) and this new alpha version:

-Make sure to have [Node.js](https://nodejs.org/en/) and `npm` installed (included with node), then install `mdncomp` using:
+Make sure to have [Node.js](https://nodejs.org/en/) and `npm` installed (included with node).

+If you want the **latest stable version**, install `mdncomp` using:

+    $ npm i -g mdncomp@1.23.0

+To install **current development** version:

     $ npm i -g mdncomp

-If you prefer to stay with version 1 you can specify a tag:

-    $ npm i -g mdncomp@1.23.0

-This includes a precompiled dataset which can be updated at any time.
+These installs include a recent precompiled dataset.
+However, make sure to run mdncomp with the option `--update` the first time to get the latest data.
+You should also run this command weekly (data is usually updated every Thursday night US time).

 Examples